Kum-Sita/Kum-Sita/README.md

 ⚡️ Fun Fact -
 My earliest memory is of spending 10 days camping in the woods with my friends to earn the Rashtrapati Scout/Guide Award.
 During that time, we prepared 25 different recipes in just one hour without the use of any tools or utensils.
-Learned the concepts of the "power of teamwork" and "nothing is impossible.".
+Learned the concepts of the "power of teamwork", "never give up" and "nothing is impossible.".